ADVANTICS/documentation/products/adm-pc-bi25/docs/6_Setting_up_ADM_PC_BI25.md

 ### Step 2 – Configure operating mode

-To configure the operating mode, the BI25\_Mode\_Control message is used.
-The message contains multiple one-bit wide signals, one per operating mode.
-The module does not check if more than one operating mode has been selected.
-The operating modes will be checked in the following order and the first enabled operating mode will be selected.
+<font color="#00A89D">**PWM Mode**</font> is designated for normal user operation and should be used for standard system configuration.
+This mode operates in open loop with a user-defined frequency, which should be set to 300 kHz.
+As this mode does not compensate for voltage drops, there can be up to a 20 V difference between Side A and Side B at full load.
+Incorrect selection of frequency may result in irreversible damage to the module.
+If in doubt, contact us for guidance.

-<font color="#00A89D">**Voltage Following Mode**</font> is designated for normal user operation and should be used for standard system configuration.
-PWM Mode and GAIN Control Mode are not intended for user operation and must not be used under normal operating conditions.
+Please note that Voltage Follower Mode and Gain Mode are under development.
+We do not recommended using this mode at this stage.

 ### Step 3 – Start converter